TanStack/router/docs/guide/data-loading.md

   - `route.onError`
 - Route Loading (Parallel)
   - `route.component.preload?`
-  - `route.load`
+  - `route.loader`

 ## URL Update/Loading Frequency

 Similar to TanStack Query, TanStack router errs on the side of thorough and truthful events about when the URL changes and when routes are matched and loaded.
-This means that your routes' **beforeLoad** and **load** function could potentially be called at the speed at which the URL changes.
+This means that your routes' **beforeLoad** and **loader** function could potentially be called at the speed at which the URL changes.
 This includes:

 - User Navigation
 - History Back/Forward Actions